Curfew in parts of Kashmir ahead of revocation anniversary

 After the Aug.
 5 decision, Indian authorities enforced an information blackout and a harsh security clampdown in Kashmir for months.
 Thousands of Kashmiri youth, pro-freedom leaders and politicians who have traditionally supported Indian rule were arrested.
 Hundreds of them are still incarcerated.

-As some of the restrictions were eased, India enforced another harsh lockdown in March to combat the spread of coronavirus epidemic, deepening the social and economic crisis in the restive region.
+As some of the restrictions were eased, India enforced another harsh lockdown in March to combat the spread of the coronavirus, deepening the social and economic crisis in the restive region.

+Human Rights Watch asked that India reverse its “abusive policies” in the region and said it was dismayed India persisted with “its repression of Kashmiri Muslims” despite the pandemic forcing the world to address discrimination and inequality.

+“Indian government claims that it was determined to improve Kashmiri lives ring hollow one year after the revocation of Jammu and Kashmir’s constitutional status,” said Meenakshi Ganguly, the global rights group’s South Asia director, in the statement made Tuesday.
+“The authorities instead have maintained stifling restraints on Kashmiris in violation of their basic rights.”